glycerine/ivy-jea/jea/README.md

 # jea notes: not intended for merging upstream

-This is a person collection of Ivy papers and Graydon's notes on Ivy that I assembled for reading on a recent plane flight.
+This is a personal collection of Ivy papers and Graydon's notes on Ivy that I assembled for reading on a recent plane flight.